Mar 13, 2025

 How does the phenomenon of climate uninsurability affect businesses, and how can they prepare effectively?

-1. Conduct an independent vulnerability diagnostic
+1. Carry out an independent vulnerability assessment.

-2. Implement targeted adaptation measures,
+2. Implement targeted adaptation measures.

-3. Diversify your risk transfer strategies beyond traditional insurance
+3. Diversify your risk transfer strategies beyond traditional insurance.

 What are the most common climate risks for organizations, and how can they concretely impact operations?